Prominent attorney named as monitor in Apple e-books case

 An Apple spokesman said the company had no immediate comment on the appointment.

-Cote ruled in July that Apple was liable for conspiring with five publishers to raise e-book prices above those established by the dominant retailer in the market, Amazon.com.
+Cote ruled in July that Apple was liable for conspiring with five publishers to raise e-book prices above those established by the dominant retailer in the market, Amazon.com (AMZN.O).
 The publishers have all settled with regulators.

 Her injunction setting limits on the types of agreements Apple could sign with publishers, as well as a compliance monitor, was issued September 6.